glebm/sass-rewrite-url/README.md

 ## Why?

-This is an attempt at resolving the mess that asset helper methods are.
-Every environment, such as Compass or Sprockets, defines its own `asset-path` / `image-url` helper methods that are meant to be used like so:
+Many Sass environment, such as Compass or Sprockets, define helpers to be used instead of `url`:

 ```scss
 .logo {